beckysag/bitmap-linked-list/README.md

 ## Introduction ##

-A parameterized Linked List that handles bitmap files (in a directory supplied on command line), creates a linked list of bitmap images using CImg’s CImgList() object and display them on the screen.
+* Implements a parameterized Linked List that handles bitmap files (in a directory supplied on command line), in addition to existing built in types.
+* Creates a linked list of bitmap images using CImg’s CImgList() object and displays them on the screen.

 ## Usage